seiyria/Types-of-Mania/README.md

     hp: 3
 ```

 This uses the enhanced feature for specifics that allows you to use regex to filter out a creature name and apply stats - it's somewhat like a filter.
-In this case, this would set the HP value to creatures level 0-9 to 80% of their max, and creatures from level 10-19 to 3x their max HP.
+In this case, this would set the HP value to creatures that have Lv0 through Lv9 in their internal name to 80% of their max, and creatures that have Lv10 through Lv19 in their internal name to 3x their max HP.
 This can be used to better fine-tune the stats for different level ranges.

+This will apply to all enemies that have Lv10 through Lv19 in their internal name, and make their HP 300%.

+Please note that not all enemies have Lv in their internal name, so this method captures a lot of creatures, but isn't fool-proof.

 ### Finished Pak Files